Web-Development-Environments-2023/assignment3_3-208697946_207224551/README.md

 # recepies
-We were asked to build a system for searching recipes, from an existing recipe database.
+We were asked to build a website for searching recipes, from an existing recipe database.
 The requirements are:
-1. For each recipe, the system will display: the private recipe, preparation instructions and an option to follow up a recipe.
+1. For each recipe we will diplay its details and an image.

 2. Personal by the user.